Rakuten Social Accelerator

 About the Rakuten Social Accelerator Program

-Launched in 2018, the Rakuten Social Accelerator program aims to drive positive social impact through collaborations with various stakeholders and Rakuten employees by making use of Rakuten's technology and assets.
+Launched in 2018, the Rakuten Social Accelerator program pairs Rakuten employees with various stakeholders to leverage Rakuten's technology, and assets and

-Rakuten employees bring their experience, expertise and their “Rakuten Shugi" work culture to the project, while community partner organizations share information about social issues they are facing as well as their views on these issues, based on their values.
-Through cross-sector collaboration, Rakuten's corporate mission of empowering people and society through innovation is translated into action.
+Rakuten employees bring their experience, expertise and "Rakuten Shugi" work culture to the project, while partnering organizations share real social issues and diverse perspectives from their local areas.
+This cross-sector collaboration embodies Rakuten's mission to empower people and society through innovation.